open-feature/docs.openfeature.dev/docs/reference/intro.md

 ### Hooks

-_Hooks_ are a mechanism that allow for the addition of arbitrary behavior at well-defined points of the _flag evaluation life-cycle_.
-Use cases include validation of the resolve flag value, modifying or adding data to the evaluation context, logging, telemetry, and tracking.
+[_Hooks_](./hooks/) are a mechanism that allow for the addition of arbitrary behavior at well-defined points of the _flag evaluation life-cycle_.
+Use cases include validation of the resolved flag value, modifying or adding data to the evaluation context, logging, telemetry, and tracking.

 ### Evaluation Context